qwalley/KTCS/README.md

 Setup:

-* Follow the [XAMPP isntalation guide](https://www.apachefriends.org/index.html) to setup an Apache Web Server on your machine.
+* Follow the [XAMPP instalation guide](https://www.apachefriends.org/index.html) to setup an Apache Web Server on your machine.
 	* Open the XAMPP manager desktop application and in the "Manage Servers" tab, select "Apache Web Server" and click start.
 	* When the status changes to Running, open a web browser and search "localhost/dashboard".
 If you see a XAMPP welome page, then everything is probably working.